Chuxiong Yunnan, China Travel Guide

 Be adventurous with street food and local delicacies to truly experience Chuxiong's culinary identity.

-Smaller food stalls and market vendors may prefer cash, so have small denominations ready.
+Smaller food stalls and market vendors may like to be paid in cash, so have small denominations ready.

 Enjoy the local teas, a refreshing and common accompaniment to meals and daily life.

-Embrace the local flavors and dining customs for a fulfilling culinary exploration.
+Embrace the local cuisine and dining customs for a rewarding culinary exploration.
 Keep an open mind and a willingness to try new things.